EU, NATO, Benelux…

 - It’s among the most densely populated countries in Europe.
-Belgium is the sixth most densely populated country on the Old Continent – after Monaco, Malta, the Vatican City, San Marino, and the Netherlands.
+Belgium is the sixth most densely populated country on the Old Continent – after Monaco, Malta, Vatican City, San Marino, and the Netherlands.
 Belgium’s population density is 973 people per sq. mi (375.52 per sq. km).

 - The majority of Belgium is Roman Catholic.
 However, close to 1/3 of all Belgians are nonreligious.
-Muslims, Protestants, and Jewish people take 4%, 2%, and 1% of the population respectively.
+Muslims, Protestants, and Jewish people take up 4%, 2%, and 1% of the population respectively.

 - It rarely snows.
 While in the Ardennes region, snow precipitations occur on 30 to 35 days, the Flanders sees fewer than 15 days of snow on average.
 The seacoast gets even less snow.
 This temperate, maritime climate makes Belgium good for traveling during most of the year.
 Bringing an umbrella wouldn’t hurt, though. 😊

 - Belgium is predominantly flat.
 Hop on a car or a train and travel through Flanders, and you won’t spot a hill for hours.
 That region is part of the so-called “Low Lands”.
 The Netherlands belongs to it, too.
-However, the southern part of the country is home to the Ardennes hills.
-The maximum elevation there is 2,277 ft (694 m) at Botrange.
-Still not high enough to top Burj Khalifa, the world’s tallest building, which stands at 2,716 ft (828 m).
+However, the southern part of the country is home to the Ardennes Hills.
+The maximum elevation there is 2,277 ft.
+(694 m) at Botrange.
+Still not high enough to top Burj Khalifa, the world’s tallest building, which stands at 2,716 ft.
+(828 m).